-More than being just another award-giving group in the film industry, the Manunuri ng Pelikulang Pilipino (Manunuri) is a corps of critics who review and recommend films for their commercial and artistic values to serve the best interest of Filipino moviegoers.
+More than being just another award-giving group in the film industry, the Manunuri ng Pelikulang Pilipino (Manunuri) is a corps of critics who review and recommend films for their commercial, artistic values and it’s social responsibility to serve the best interest of Filipino moviegoers.

 Since it was established in 1976, the Manunuri has changed shallow notions of what Philippine cinema is about and has pursued its mission consistently, as gleaned from the 45th Gawad Urian at the Cine Adarna, University of the Philippines’ Film Center, in Diliman last Nov.
 8.